Code-Institute-Submissions/MSP1/README.md

 To test this i used Developer tools, two phones, and an external user (a friends phone). on both developer tools and one of my phone the page responded well and everything worked as it should.
-However on my phone and my friends phone (Galaxy s9 and Galaxy s8 respectively) the headers for each section were partially display off-screen.
+However on my phone and my friends phone (Galaxy s9 and Galaxy s8 respectively) the headers for each section were partially displayed off-screen.
-I believe this was due to these phones having beveled edges.
+I believe this was possibly due to these phones having beveled edges.
 To solve this issue i used a media query to remove padding and center align the headings which pulled the headings in nicely.